DanielCreggOrganization/w5-lab-exceptions-nastaj/README.md

 Caught ArithmeticException: / by zero
 ```

-*Note: The exact message may vary depending on your implementation.*
+*Note: The output will depend on your specific implementation.*
 </details>

 ---